hitesh-coder/Vuejs-vscode-extension-template/README.md

 # Vs Code Extension README

-This is the README for your extension "bmcextension".
+This is the README for your extension "VSCodeExtension".
 After writing up a brief description, we recommend including the following sections.

 ## Features